 Anyway, the owner came by as I was wrapping up and I told him I was going to give him the gold in a little display vial once the microbrewery opened.
 He said he’d give me “free” beer as a thanks.
 I’m looking forward to trying their American brown ale or the Belgian strong ale 🙂 This will make me the first person in Summit County, in about 100 years, to pay my bar tab with raw gold!

-This summer, plan to stop by Angry James Brewing on Adams St in Silverthorne for a beer.
+(UPDATED) The brewery is now open so plan to stop by Angry James Brewing on Adams St. in Silverthorne for a beer.
 Be sure to ask to see the gold from the brewery site 🙂 If there’s still a pile of cobbley dirt at the back of the property, ask about taking some home to pan 😉 http://angryjamesbrewing.com

 All of this makes historical sense.
 The town was built on Judge Silverthorn’s old placer claim.
 He mined it for a little while before deciding he could make more money selling off town lots on the land back during the gold rush era.
-The gold is quite fine due to being washed all the way down from Breckenridge area and Copper Mountain/Kokomo area.
-I expect it was too small for efficient production back in the 1800’s.
+The gold is quite fine due to being what was washed all the way down from the Breckenridge area and the Copper Mountain/Kokomo area.
+The bigger gold stayed upstream.
+I expect this gold was too small for efficient production back in the 1800’s.

 This site costs money to keep up.
 The only way it makes money is shopping referrals.
 If you appreciate the info I’m sharing, please click thru one of my Amazon or Gold Cube ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going: